crossbario/autobahn-js/doc/tutorial_rpc.rst

 * We define the function to be executed as a remote procedure (starting line 2).
 This simply logs the fact that it has been called to the console, and returns the current time in ISO format.
 * We register this function as a remote procedure with the WAMP router we're connected to (line 9).
 The registration itself has two arguments:
-   * The name of the function to register ('utcnow')
+   * The name of the function to register (``utcnow``)
    * The identifier which a caller needs to use for calling the procedure.
 For this, WAMP uses URIs following the Java package naming convention.
 * The registration creates a promise, which is resolved when the registration either succeeds or fails.
-We attach a handler for either outcome to the promise (that's the '.then()').
+We attach a handler for either outcome to the promise (that's the ``.then()``).
 For more on promises see below.
 * The first function (starting in line 10) is called if the registration succeeds and logs the registration ID that the server has created.
-(This is need in case of de-registration of the procedure.)
+In case we want to de-register the procedure later, we'd need to store the registration object here.
 * The second function (starting in line 13) is called if the registration fails and just logs the received error code.

 For the frontend this is: